jonathan-odonnell/milestone-project-3/testing.md

 3. Reduce and expand the width of the screen and verify that the menu colapses and the bars icon appears at screen widths below 992px.
     - Outcome: Pass

-4. Verify that when the user clicks on the bars icon the menu expands and the icon changes to the times icon.
+4. Verify that when the user clicks on the bars icon the menu expands, the collapsable search bar collapses if it is expanded, and the bars icon changes to the times icon.
     - Outcome: Pass

-5. Verify that when the user clicks on the times icon the menu collapses and the icon changes to the bars icon.
+5. Verify that when the user clicks on the times icon the menu collapses and the times icon changes to the bars icon.
     - Outcome: Pass

-6. Reduce and expand the width of the screen and verify that for all screen widths where the standard menu is visible, the links do not wrap onto the next line.
+6. Reduce and expand the width of the screen and verify that the user dropdown is hidden at screen widths below 992px, and the register, sign in, sign out, account and product management links appear in the collapsable menu.
     - Outcome: Pass

-7. Click on the Tech Reviews logo and verify that it takes the user back the the home page.
+7. Reduce and expand the width of the screen and verify that for all screen widths where the standard menu is visible the links do not wrap onto the next line.
     - Outcome: Pass

-8. Click on the home link and verify that it takes the user to the home page.
+8. Click on the Tech Reviews logo and verify that it takes the user back the the home page.
     - Outcome: Pass

-9. Click on the register link and verify that it takes the user to the sign up page.
+9. Click on the home link and verify that it takes the user to the home page.
      - Outcome: Pass

-10. Click on the sign in link and verify that it takes the user to the sign in page.
+10. Click on the register link and verify that it takes the user to the sign up page.
     - Outcome: Pass

-11. Verify that when a standard user is signed in the account and sign out links appear and the register and sign in links disappear.
+11. Click on the sign in link and verify that it takes the user to the sign in page.
     - Outcome: Pass

-12. Click on the account link and verify that it takes the user to the account page.
+12. Verify that when a standard user is signed in the account and sign out links appear and the register and sign in links disappear.
     - Outcome: Pass

+13. Click on the account link and verify that it takes the user to the account page.
+    - Outcome: Pass

-13. Click on the sign out link and verify that it signs the user out and takes them back to the previous page.
+14. Click on the sign out link and verify that it signs the user out and takes them back to the previous page.
 A toast should also appear containing a message that informs the user that they have been signed out.
     - Outcome: Pass

-14. Verify that when an admin user is signed in the product management and sign out links appear and the register and sign in links disappear.
+15. Verify that when an admin user is signed in the product management and sign out links appear and the register and sign in links disappear.
     - Outcome: Pass

-15. Click on the product management link and verify that it takes the user to the product management page.
+16. Click on the product management link and verify that it takes the user to the product management page.
     - Outcome: Pass

-16. Click on the reviews dropdown and click on the mobiles link and verify that it takes the user to the mobiles page.
+17. Click on the reviews dropdown and click on the mobiles link and verify that it takes the user to the mobiles page.
     - Outcome: Pass

-17. Click on the reviews dropdown and click on the tablets link and verify that it takes the user to the tablets page.
+18. Click on the reviews dropdown and click on the tablets link and verify that it takes the user to the tablets page.
     - Outcome: Pass

-18. Click on the reviews dropdown and click on the laptops link and verify that it takes the user to the laptops page.
+19. Click on the reviews dropdown and click on the laptops link and verify that it takes the user to the laptops page.
     - Outcome: Pass

-19. Click on the reviews dropdown and click on the accessories link and verify that it takes the user to the accessories page.
+20. Click on the reviews dropdown and click on the accessories link and verify that it takes the user to the accessories page.
     - Outcome: Pass

-20. Verify that when the user hovers over icon it appears in white.
+21. Verify that when the user hovers over icon it appears in white.
     - Outcome: Pass

-21. Click on the contact us link and verify that it takes the user to the contact us page.
+22. Click on the contact us link and verify that it takes the user to the contact us page.
     - Outcome: Pass

-22. Verify that when the user clicks on the search icon the search bar appears and when they click on it a second time the search bar disappears at screen widths below 992px.
+23. Verify that the search icon appears in the navbar at screen widths below 992px.
+Click on the search icon and verify that the collapsable search bar expands and the navbar collapses if it is expanded.
+Click on the search icon a second time and verify that the search bar collapses.
     - Outcome: Pass

-23. Verify that when the user enters a search term into the search bar and clicks the search bar search icon, they are taken to the reviews page.
+24. Verify that when the user enters a search term into the search bar and clicks the search bar search icon, they are taken to the reviews page.
     - Outcome: Pass

 ## Footer